nickbell1234/ParkrunClubReportScraper/README.md

 11. Total unique number of parkrun locations for the entire club
 12. List of unique parkrun locations (where there was only 1 visitor)
 13. Top 5 days by number of runners

+## graphs.py
+Inputs:
+- csv file output from main.py

+Actions:
+- Uses pandas/matplotlib libraries to analyse and visualise the dataset

+Outputs:
+- Most parkruns by a runner in 2022
+- Most popular parkrun locations in 2022
+- Histogram of 2022 finish times
+- Line graph of an individual's performances in 2022

+## maps.py
+Inputs:
+- csv file output from main.py
+- parkrunUK.csv file containing latitude/longitude information for all UK parkruns
+- Shapes files in Shapes folder (e.g. Shapes\GBR_adm1.shp and all associated GBR_adm1 files)

+Actions:
+- Uses pandas, matplotlib and GeoPandas to visualise location data for the dataset

+Outputs:
+- UK base map with parkrun locations present in the scraped output dataset plotted as red circles
+- Marker size is proportional to number of occurences of that location in the dataset